 And here’s the point I need to impress upon you.
 If you ever take a box of comics into a shop to trade in, make a list of what you take in.
 Had I done that, then I’d be able to make sure that the books I brought home were all mine; I’m at least partly sure that I have 98% of my books back, minus an issue or three, but I have no idea which ones (if any) I’m actually missing aside from two issues of Blue Beetle; and that’s my second point – if you do take something in to trade, be sure that you never want to read it again.
 Of all the comics and graphic novels I have gotten rid of over the years, I don’t actually miss any of them.
 Hell, I don’t even know the names of most of them (which is a good indication that I didn’t miss them), but Blue Beetle was always a series I kept thinking about even after I took it into the shop to trade in.

 If you do ever take your comics in to trade in, and the comic shop doesn’t take them?
-Then it’s probably not the best idea to leave them after the appraisal for two plus years.
-Although maybe by the time you finally do get them back, you actually want them again.
+Then it’s probably not the best idea to leave them after the appraisal for two plus years because you’re too lazy to carry them a few blocks.
+Although maybe by the time you finally do get them back, you actually want them again, like I did, there’s a much greater chance that the shop will absorb them into their stock over time.